 Best things to do in Amsterdam

 What is it?
-Recently refurbished as part of a drive to regenerate Noord, this 22-storey tower now looms over the waterfront across the River IJ from Centraal.
-Formerly the HQ of Shell, it’s now home to a number of young music, advertising, and events companies alongside a number of bars and restaurants (and even a hotel).
+Recently refurbished as part of a drive to regenerate Noord, this 22-storey tower looms over the waterfront across the River IJ from Centraal.
+Formerly the HQ of Shell, it’s now home to an array of young music, advertising and events companies, plus a handful of bars and restaurants (and even a hotel).

 Why go?
 Sip a signature cocktail in the Skybar, eat in one of the two gourmet restaurants on the top floors (one of which revolves), and if you’re really brave, head to the observation deck to Over The Edge, Europe’s highest swing, and enjoy the views as you rock back and forth, 100 metres up.

 What is it?
 Amsterdam doesn’t lack for grand, classical museums and galleries, but Rijksmuseum is the daddy of them all.
 Reopened in 2013 after a 10-year, €375 million refurbishment, this magnificent Gothic and Renaissance building is home to a phenomenal collection of Dutch masterworks from the Golden Age.